Applying for U.S. Citizenship With a DUI on Your Record

 If you have two or more DUIs on record, a USCIS Policy Alert from 2019 describes the implications, per an attorney general decision about a Board of Immigration Appeals case called Matter of Castillo-Perez.
 The decision creates a rebuttable presumption of a lack of good moral character when an applicant commits two or more DUIs within the statutory period (five or three years before naturalizing).

 "Rebuttable" is an important word here.
-It means you can still overcome and outweigh this "serious blemish" on your record; but you'll have to provide extra evidence to do so.
+It means you can, in theory, still overcome and outweigh this "serious blemish" on your record; but you'd have to provide extra evidence to do so.
 A good starting point would be to show that you've taken steps to reform, for instance, by completing a program to address any substance abuse issues you might have.
 But while "commendable," according to this decision, efforts to yourself after multiple DUI convictions will not be sufficient by themselves.
-You'll need to show positive examples of your good moral character, as described next.

 Outweighing Your DUI Record With Indications of Good Moral Character

-No matter the facts of your DUI, for the sake of proving good moral character, you will definitely want to try to outweigh this incident by supplying USCIS with evidence that, in every other aspect or period of your life, you've behaved well.
-For example, supplementing your application with evidence of involvement in your community or church/religious organization, your record as a good employee, and your efforts on behalf of your family and children, and so forth, will be helpful.
+No matter the facts of your DUI, for the sake of proving good moral character, you will definitely want to try to outweigh this incident by supplying USCIS with evidence that, in every other aspect or period of your life, you have behaved well and responsibly and made contributions to U.S. society.

 Should You Mention the DUI Conviction on the N-400 Application?

 YES.
 Under no circumstances should anyone knowingly omit requested information on their application for naturalization.
-The N-400 form specifically asks about any criminal convictions or charges, and if the applicant is found to have purposely omitted a DUI conviction or charge, then the consequences will quickly become much more severe.
+The N-400 form specifically asks about any criminal convictions or charges, and if the applicant is found to have purposely omitted mention of a DUI conviction or charge, then the consequences will quickly become much more severe.
 In any case, the DUI information will turn up during the background check (that's why they take your fingerprints during the biometrics appointment).

 It's not likely, but applying for naturalized citizenship with a criminal record could potentially jeopardize your permanent resident status.